-Histiocyte cells are part of the body’s immune system.
+Histiocytes are part of the body’s immune system.
 In normal numbers, they help fight infection.
-When the body produces too many histiocyte cells, they actually attack the body’s healthy systems causing bone lesions to all-over body disease.
+When the body produces too many histiocytes, they actually attack the body’s healthy systems and can cause bone lesions or lesions in other organs.

 Langerhans cell histiocytosis is rare.
-Only 1,200 cases are reported annually.
-It usually affects children under 12 years old and is more common among whites than blacks.
+The incidence is approximately 1 to 200,000 children.
+It usually affects children younger than 12 years old and is more common among Caucasians than African Americans.

 The three syndromes that make up Langerhans cell histiocytosis are:

-Single tumors (localized eosinophilic granuloma) occur most frequently in children aged 5-15 years.
-Males are twice as likely as females to have eosinophilic granuloma.
-The condition usually manifests in the thoracic section of the spine, which is middle or chest area of the body.
+- Eosinophilic granuloma (most common).
+Single tumors (localized eosinophilic granuloma) occur most frequently in children aged 5 to 15 years.
+Boys are twice as likely as girls to have an eosinophilic granuloma.
+The condition can occur in any bone with common locations being the clavicle, pelvis and spine.
+When it manifests in the thoracic section of the spine, which is middle or chest area of the body, it can cause collapse of one of the vertebral bodies.

-Hand-Schüller-Christian disease, a chronic form of Langerhans cell histiocytosis, is typically diagnosed before age 5.
-Hand-Schüller-Christian disease is often accompanied by diabetes insipidus, a condition in which the kidneys are unable to maintain water and causes frequent urination.
+- Hand-Schüller-Christian disease.
+This chronic form of Langerhans cell histiocytosis is typically diagnosed before age 5.
+Hand-Schüller-Christian disease is often accompanied by diabetes insipidus, a condition in which the kidneys are unable to maintain water balance in the body and may present as frequent urination.

 The cause of Langerhans cell histiocytosis is unknown.
 It is not inherited or communicable.
 It can’t be passed from person-to-person like the flu or HIV.
-Langerhans cell histiocytosis may simply be an abnormality in a person's immune system.
+LCH may simply be an abnormality in a person's immune system, rather than a true tumor.

 Langerhans cell histiocytosis often causes no symptoms in children.
 Depending on the type of histiocytosis, symptoms may include: